General Application Information

 - International applicants must submit a TOEFL score.
 A score of 550 (paper test), 213 (computer-based test), or 79 (Internet-based test) on the Test of English as a Foreign Language (TOEFL) OR an overall band of 6.5 on the Academic Examination of the International English Language Testing System (IELTS) is considered the minimum acceptable for admission to UT Austin.
 Information concerning TOEFL schedules and test centers may be obtained from U.S. consulates or binational cultural centers in many countries or from the TOEFL website.

-- First, submit the Official Application Form through ApplyTexas.org.
+- Submit the Official Application Form through ApplyTexas.org (recommended by November 15).
 After you submit your application, it loads into our system.
 Usually within one to two days, you will be sent an e-mail containing your UT EID and password.
 This UT EID is your unique identifier at UT Austin and you will use your EID to upload additional materials and check the status of your application.

 - Application fee: U.S. $65.00 for U.S. citizen/permanent resident or U.S. $90.00 for international applicants.
 Refer to GIAC's How To page for information on paying the application fee.

 - Personal statement: Please state, in 3–4 double-spaced pages, your reasons for pursuing a graduate degree in Latin American studies.
-Be sure to include: 1) your academic background and current interests in Latin American studies; 2) your plan of study within the program, to the best of your current knowledge; 3) any experience (work, travel, etc.) outside of academia that has helped prepare you for this course of study; 4) your plan and goals upon completion of the degree.
+Be sure to include: 1) your academic background and current interests in Latin American studies; 2) your plan of study within the program, to the best of your current knowledge; 3) 2–3 professors that could serve as your potential supervisor(s) (see below for details); 4) any experience (work, travel, etc.) outside of academia that has helped prepare you for this course of study; 5) your plan and goals upon completion of the degree.

 - CV or résumé